 HaMoked - Center for the Defense of the Individual

-- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, Hamoked received 199,472 NIS from foreign governmental bodies in the first quarter of 2014 and 1,266,292 NIS in 2013.
-(See chart below for detailed funding information)
+- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, Hamoked received NIS 15,913,132 from foreign governmental bodies between 2012-2017.
+(See chart below for detailed funding information).

 - Political Advocacy: Regularly petitions the High Court of Justice and makes inaccurate and inflammatory allegations of Israeli “apartheid,” “deportations,” “torture,” and “forcible transfers.”

 - Accuses Israel of “collective punishment” and the “ghetto-ization of the West Bank” (translated from the original Hebrew).

 - In September 2017, Jessica Montell became the Executive Director of Hamoked.

 - Montell is the former Director of B’Tselem and SISO: Save Israel, Stop the Occupation.

 - Montell has said: “I think the word apartheid is useful for mobilizing people because of its emotional power.
 In some cases, the situation in the West Bank is worse than apartheid in South Africa.”